 Furthermore, tracking your progress, such as logging your weightlifting levels or noting your running times, can help keep you motivated to improve your personal records.

 To maintain your motivation, try mixing up your workouts, joining a gym, or participating in a team sport.
 And be sure to track your progress.

 Starting a new exercise routine can be challenging.
 However, having real objectives can help you maintain a fitness program in the long term.

 There are many different types of physical activity to choose from.
 Find a few that work for you and be sure to vary them occasionally.

-The goal is to start slowly, build up your fitness level and let your body rest from time to time to prevent injuries.
+The goal is to start slowly, build up your fitness level, and let your body rest from time to time to help prevent injuries.

 Keeping track of your progress or taking a virtual group class are examples of actionable steps that can help you stay motivated and achieve your goals.

 It’s also important to eat a healthy diet and hydrate regularly as well as check in with your healthcare provider to monitor your health.